 As a consequence, Taryn Wren of ySafe Solutions notes, “We’re seeing remarkably rudimentary plans for instruction as schools develop approaches to deal with shut downs”.

 With the prospect of online learning for the foreseeable future, Family Zone has developed a range of measures to support schools to implement safe and effective remote learning.

-These include providing the following tools and resources to schools for free until the end of Term 2:
+These include providing the following tools and resources to schools on a short-term, per device basis.